dmdm/Backinajiffy-Mama/README.md

 Installation
 ============

-Activate your virtual environment with Python 3.8+ and issue:
+Activate your virtual environment with Python 3.11+ and issue:

-    pip install -e .
+    poetry install

 Documentation